w3c/wai-arrm/content/wcag-sc.md

   }
 ---

-This page provides an approach for assigning which roles have primary (P), secondary (S), or contributor (C) responsibilities for meeting Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)) 2.2 success criteria (SC).
+This page provides an approach for assigning which roles have primary (P), secondary (S), or contributor (C) responsibilities for meeting Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)) 2.2 success criteria.

 You can download the information from the table as a [CSV file]({{ "/content-assets/wai-arrm/arrm-wcag-sc.csv" | relative_url }}).